 Pokhara is a lovely lakeside town that has an ideal climate and is the launching point for trekking in Annapurna.It has a slow and relaxed atmosphere, an abundance of tourist shops selling artisan products and trekking equipment, and many delightful restaurants and cafes.

-We will arrive in Pokhara around mid-afternoon.You will have the option to go kayaking on the lake, take a yoga, or just relax and explore the town.
+We will arrive in Pokhara around mid-afternoon.You will have the option to go boating on the lake, take a yoga, or just relax and explore the town.

 Day 03: Trekking from Nayapul to Ghandruk (1940m): 6 hours